test-org-9918918/NASA_GeneLab_Training.github.io/GL4U/RNAseq/June_2021_Pilot/Set-Up_RNAseq_Processed_Data/RNAseq_Tool_Installation/README.md

 5. Your directory structure should now be set up.
 To process GLDS-104 using the same scripts that were used to create the main set of processed data for this bootcamp, follow the steps below:

-   1. Download the scripts and associated input files found in the [GLDS-104_Processing_Scripts](../GLDS-104_Processing_Scripts) directory into the respective subdirectories within the `GLDS-104/processing_scripts` directory you made in step 3.
+   1. Download the scripts and associated input files found in [GLDS-104_Processing_Scripts](../GLDS-104_Processing_Scripts) into the respective subdirectories within the `GLDS-104/processing_scripts/` directory you made in step 3.

-   2. Use a text editor such as [nano](https://www.nano-editor.org/) to change the paths indicated in each of the processing scripts you downloaded in step 5i to match the path to the top level (aka parent) directory you created in step 2.
+   2. Use a text editor such as [nano](https://www.nano-editor.org/) to change the `/path/to` indicated in each of the processing scripts you downloaded in step 5i to match the path you navigated to in step 1.

       > **Note1:** If your system uses the [slurm](https://slurm.schedmd.com/overview.html) job scheduler, you will also have to customize the #SBATCH options to be consistent with your system's slurm settings (consult your system administrator regarding the settings needed for your system).
       >